dbry/audio-resampler/README.md

            -b          = Blackman-Harris windowing (best stopband)
            -h          = Hann windowing (fastest transition)
-           -m          = use multithreading on stereo & multichannel files -p          = pre/post filtering (cascaded biquads)
+           -m          = use multithreading on stereo & multichannel files -e          = extended math resolution for convolution (slow) -p          = pre/post filtering (cascaded biquads)
-           -q          = quiet mode (display errors only) -v          = verbose (display lots of info) -y          = overwrite outfile if it exists
+           -q          = quiet mode (display errors only) -v          = verbose (display lots of info) -x          = do NOT extrapolate audio samples at endpoints -y          = overwrite outfile if it exists

            Using any of the following options will invoke the audio-stretch